This post will look at non-toxic pipe options for the home: PEX, Copper, PP, PVC, and ABS.

-Copper can be considered for those extremely sensitive to plastics.
+Copper pipes can be considered for those extremely sensitive to plastics.
 However, there are also health risks associated with it.

-Copper is more expensive than PEX (on materials and install), and more prone to bursting if it freezes.
+Copper is more expensive than PEX (on both materials and install), and more prone to bursting if it freezes.
 It also can have pinhole leaks.

 Type L is thicker (made for underground, basements where there could be abrasion or corrosion) than type M.